simonw/geojson-to-sqlite/README.md

 On subsequent runs you can use the `--alter` option to add any new columns that are missing from the table.

-If your features have an `"id"` property it will be used as the primary key for the table.
-You can also use `--pk=PROPERTY` with the name of a property to use that as the primary key.
+You can use `--pk=PROPERTY` with the name of a property to use that as the primary key.

 If no primary key is specified, a SQLite `rowid` column will be used.